 - makedata

 - fmap

 - call

 - safe_call

+- ident

+- const

+- flip

 - lift

-- flip

-- const

-- ident
+- and_then and and_then_await

 makedata

 makedata(data_type, args)

 Coconut provides the makedata function to construct a container given the desired type and contents.
 This is particularly useful when writing alternative constructors for data types by overwriting new, since it allows direct access to the base constructor of the data type created with the Coconut data statement.